mattdunn/tworld/README.markdown

 * layout.jade
   * could this be collapsed into index.jade, given this is a single page web app?
-  * do the includes for simplegeo css and js using the function mechanism.

 * Better favicon.ico than a dog?